yunlongcaolab/dms-pipeline/README.md

 Use `all` rule to process all data according to the configuration; use `all_tables` to run the PacBio part only.

 It's OK to run the pipeline with other directory structures, as long as you write the `config.yaml` according.

+By default, the pipeline use slurm to submit jobs.
+If you are not using slurm, you can modify the `run_snake.sh`.

 ### Downstream analyses